Assessment and Care Planning

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-Assessment is the process of identifying the strengths, needs, wants, and aspirations of people.
-In end of life care, assessment and care planning (sometimes called support planning) is likely to include medical therapeutic interventions alongside meeting other needs of the patient, such as social, spiritual, religious and personal interests and hobbies.
+Assessment is the process of identifying the strengths, needs, wants, and aspirations of individuals.
+In end-of-life care, this includes both medical and non-medical aspects such as social, spiritual, religious, and personal interests.

-Remember too that care plans relate to the present and future, and should be regularly reviewed and if necessary adapted to meet any changing needs, circumstances, or priorities.
+Care plans relate to both the present and future.
+They should be regularly reviewed and adapted as needed to meet any changing needs, circumstances, or priorities.